avallbona/Impostor/README.rst

 - record when impostor logs out*
-- mark "hijacked" requests (so impostor can tell when he is using website as somebody else and avoid doing something stupid or that you can limit what is doable in such case)*
+- mark "hijacked" requests (so impostor can tell when he is using website as somebody else and avoid doing something stupid or that you can limit what is doable in such case)
 - framework for easy notification of hijacked users (so you can notify them that their account has been accessed if you wish)

-* This feature depends on django auth signals which are documented but missing in Django 1.2.
+[*] This feature depends on django auth signals coming in Django 1.3, which I am not using yet.

 Known bugs